StefanOltmann/smart-home-vallox/README.md

 ## Motivation

-I own a **Vallox ValloPlus 270 MV** and want to connect it to my own [smart home system](https://github.com/StefanOltmann/smart-home-server).
+I own a **Vallox ValloPlus 270 MV** and wanted to connect it to my own [smart home system](https://github.com/StefanOltmann/smart-home-server).

-For this I needed a simple and clean Java/Kotlin client.
+For this use case I needed a simple and clean Java/Kotlin client.

 ## Credits